Where to stay in Switzerland in winter

 Other Christmas towns

-The best snow and ski resorts of Switzerland
+Recommended snow and ski resorts in Switzerland

 Davos

 Davos (1560 m / 5118 ft) is the highest larger town in Europe.
-It’s located in north-eastern Graubünden and it’s surrounded by many ski areas on both sides of the valley.
+It’s located in north-eastern Graubünden and surrounded by many ski areas on both sides of the valley.
 You’ll find long ski runs, a large ice rink and lots of fun snow activities here.

 Grindelwald